Education, Employment History, and Skills

-As a Newsroom Product Engineer for Tribune Interactive at The Baltimore Sun, I am responsible for full stack web development at The Sun and coordination with initiatives from Tribune Publishing.
-Since starting, I have reduced AWS costs for The Sun by nearly half, improved security, built continuous integration and deployment pipelines, instituted code review, modernized existing web projects, and launched new sites.
+As a Newsroom Product Engineer for Tribune Publishing at The Baltimore Sun, I was responsible for full stack web development at The Sun.
+I reduced AWS costs for The Sun by nearly half, improved security, built continuous integration and deployment pipelines, instituted code review, modernized existing web projects, and launched new sites.

 Ad Hoc (2016–2017)